go-gl/glfw/README.md

 ## Changelog

 * Internal error callback is now removed since GLFW now has a method called `GetError`.
 You can either set a custom error callback via `SetErrorCallback` or you can check for the last error via `GetError`.
 Due to this, some backward incompatible API changes needed to be made.
 See below for details.
+* Joystick functions now uses receivers instead of passing the joystick ID as argument.
 * Vulkan methods are intentionally not implemented. `Window.Handle` can be used to create a Vulkan surface via the [this](https://github.com/vulkan-go/vulkan) package.

 ### GLFW 3.3 Specific Changes